skjsjhb/saucers/README.md

 >
 > Some IDEs may frequently re-run the build script and lags the build.
 One can temporarily set `SAUCERS_SKIP_BUILD` to
 > any value to disable invocations to CMake when editing files.
+>
+> CPM may repeatedly download sources when Cargo decides to change the output directory.
+To solve this, set
+> `CPM_SOURCE_CACHE` to a path where CPM can cache the source files.

 ## Example